How to Identify and Refine Your LinkedIn Content Pillars

 Mistake 5: Pillars You Can't Sustain

-Problem: Choosing trendy topics you don't actually know well
+Problem: Choosing trendy topics you don't know well

 Why it fails: You'll run out of authentic content within weeks.